vhavlena/z3/README.md

 ## Licensing

-The code of Z3-Noodler is distributed under the MIT License.
+Z3-Noodler is licensed under the MIT License.
 See [LICENSE.md](./LICENSE.md).

-Z3-Noodler is a derivative work of Z3, distributed under the MIT License.
+Z3-Noodler is a derivative work of the SMT solver Z3.
+The original SMT solver Z3 from the [Z3 repository](https://github.com/Z3Prover/z3) is licensed under the MIT License.
 See [LICENSE_Z3.txt](./LICENSE_Z3.txt).

 ## Original Z3 README